Complete Oregon Coast Road Trip Itinerary: 20+ sights and activities along Oregon beaches

 Find me somebody that grew up on the West Coast and you can bet they’ve been to the Tillamook Cheese Factory.
 Tillamook Cheese and ice cream and butter and everything else are staples in West Coast homes.
 They are delicious and pretty darn wholesome.
 And you can visit the factory for bottomless samples! #cheesedork

 Our favorite thing to try and buy (every time) are the cheddar cheese curds.
 When we went to Wisconsin the cheese curds were always fried and served with dipping sauces.
 On the Oregon Coast (and up in Washington too) we like our curds fresh, squeaky and cold.
 Delicious.
 On our most recent trip we got to try a new cheese, the first new cheese offering from Tillamook in many years: Cape Meares Cheddar.
 It was like a tangy Gruyere and for a cheese lover, it was to die for.

-Note: as of Spring 2018 the new visitors center at the Tillamook Cheese Factory was still not open.
-It’s slated to open Fall of 2018, but you know, construction timelines…
+Note: as of Fall 2018 the new visitors center at the Tillamook Cheese Factory is open.
+You NEED TO VISIT… because cheese.

 Pacific City: the gem of the Oregon Coast road trip